jakobudovic/RD/SPP.md

 Since I am still waiting on some crucial parts for the hardware part of my MAIN project (LEDs), I will start with "side projects" (website, RPI setup) first so I don't waste time during the holidays.

+## Languages
+- I think I will use language C/C++ for the LEDs part.
+Since I will be writing arduino code for the NodeMCU.
+- For the RPI part I believe I will dig into bash and some python scripting.
+- Website part is pretty standard.
+Backend will be, hopefully, done on already mentioned RPI.
+Frontend includes basic html, css, javascript in connection with Angluar framewrork.

 ## Hint
 If you have an ultrawide monitor (I don't), this SPP, I hope, streches over 10-20 lines.
 So I am safe. ;)